openSUSE/cavil/README.md

   The `morbo` development web server will make the web application available under `http://127.0.0.1:3000`.
 And `script/cavil minion worker` will start the job queue for processing background jobs.

+## Ongoing Maintenance

+To keep your reports and checksums fresh even after new license patterns have been added or updated, we recommend running `script/cavil rindex` in regular intervals (we do it every weekend).
+And to free up space you can run `script/cavil cleanup` in regular intervals as well.
+It helps to organize reports into products to exclude them from cleanup.